beck-t/LING-L545/03_Disambiguation/README.md

 > `REMOVE V3P IF ((-1C PN1P) or (-1C PN2P));`

 These are all designed to disambiguate between ambiguous verb forms based on a preceding nominative case pronoun.
-The first two rules rule out numbers contradicted by the pronoun, and the last three eliminate persons contradicted.
+The first two rules remove numbers contradicted by the pronoun, and the last three eliminate persons contradicted.

 To run:

-> `python3 ud-scripts/conllu-analyser.py eng-analyser.tsv < input.txt | vislcg3 --trace --grammar eng.cg3'`
+> `python3 conllu-analyser.py eng-analyser.tsv < input.txt | vislcg3 --trace --grammar eng.cg3'`